AI-School-F5-P2/NLP-YouTube-Grupo1/README.md

 ## Repository Structure

-- **README.md:** Project usage guide.
+- **`README.md`:** Project usage guide.
-- **requirements.txt:** Install this file to ensure your environment has all the necessary libraries.
+- **`requirements.txt`:** Install this file to ensure your environment has all the necessary libraries.
 You can install it by running "pip install -r requirements.txt" in the terminal.
-- **.gitignore:** Prevents selected files and folders from being uploaded to the repository.
+- **`.gitignore`:** Prevents selected files and folders from being uploaded to the repository.

 ### Code Files